drufball/yosai/_drafts/threshold.md

 Denri flared the electrical current as bright as she could, trying to hold the sword at bay.
 The man's armor groaned in response.
 There was a loud whirring sound, followed by an earsplitting metallic _thwack_.

 The arm holding Hattori went limp, allowing the tengu to pry himself free and scramble away.
 Buried several inches deep in the Blade's shoulder was the metallic rod had been cut from Denri's staff earlier.
-Denri released the electric current as the other rod pried itself free from the tree trunk and shot towards her.
+Denri released the electric current as the other rod pried itself free from the tree trunk and shot toward her.

 "I meant to do that!"